-Now scheduling September projects–August is very tight with limited availability.
+Now scheduling for October.
 I’m happy to talk about getting your project on next month’s calendar–firstname.lastname@example.org

 Here, I could talk all about the advantages of great copywriting, but you’ve probably already heard the stats.
 You’re probably just looking for some results.